Invoices-Manager/Invoices-Manager-Windows/README.md

 ## v2.1.0.0
 - The data and files which are sent to the API are encrypted with the user password and the received salt from the server (AES256 + Salt).
 - Fixes some logic bugs and typos
+- Info: The Menu / UI meight be slow if you have a lot of invoices, this will be fixed in the next version.

 ## v2.0.0.0
 - The complete code for local storage has been rewritten, now there is a cloud function (ATTENTION WITHOUT ENCRYPTION; COMES LATER)